roqua/documentation/README.md

     bundle exec guard
     open http://localhost:9093/

+This can be unworkably slow to react to file changes under osx.
+To run manually:

+Run `bundle exec nanoc compile`

 ### Publish to http://docs.roqua.net

-The rendered version is hosted from Gitlab.
+The rendered version is hosted on Gitlab.
+Any changes to the master branch will become live as soon as the CI pipeline finishes.